metalabharvard/mlml.io/content/projects/graphesis-58-visual-forms-of-knowledge-production.md

 ---
-title: Graphesis&#58; Visual Forms of Knowledge Production
+title: 'Graphesis: Visual Forms of Knowledge Production'
 intro: Graphesis provides a descriptive critical language for the analysis of graphical knowledge.
 start: "2014-01-01"
 end: "2014-01-01"